-Many things in life "internally rotate us such as driving, sitting at a computer, playing video games, texting, carrying backpacks, bench pressing, pushups, situps and many more exercises and daily life events.
-So posture is critical to performance and our confidence.
-Perfect Posture is possible by adding in a few daily exercises for only a few minutes.
+Many things in life "internally rotate" us, such as driving, sitting at a computer, playing video games, texting, carrying backpacks, bench-pressing, push-ups, sit-ups and many more exercises and daily life events.
+Posture is critical to performance and our confidence.
+Perfect posture is possible by adding in a few daily exercises for only a few minutes.

 Basically, every "push" workout you do should be balanced out with a "pull" type of workout.
-You can do pull-ups to help balance out your pushups as well as supplemental daily exercises like the following:
+You can do pull-ups to help balance out your push-ups as well as supplemental daily exercises like the following:

 Lie on your belly with your feet on the floor.
 Lift your chest slightly off the floor and wave your arms from your sides to over your head for 30 seconds.

-Upperback exercise #2 - (reverse pushups)
+Upper-back exercise #2 (reverse push-ups)

-Lie on your stomach in the down pushup position.
+Lie on your stomach in the down push-up position.
 Lift your hands off the floor 2-3 inches instead of pushing the floor.
 This will strengthen your upper-back muscles that balance out the chest muscles.
 Do 20-30 reps.
 Rear deltoids and rhomboids are the muscles used.

 Lie on your stomach with your arms spread to the height of your shoulders.
 Lift both arms off the floor until your shoulder blades "pinch" and place them slowly in the down position.
-Repeat for 20-30 repetitions mimicking a bird flying.
+Repeat for 20-30 repetitions, mimicking a bird flying.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at firstname.lastname@example.org.
+Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.